 If Your Landlord Doesn’t Protect Your Deposit

 It is a requirement for landlords to appropriately protect deposits, though research suggests this often isn’t the case.
 Chances are you won’t know for sure unless you carry out the required checks yourself, so it’s always worth doing exactly that.
-This can be done by contacting a TDP scheme directly and asking.
+This can be done by contacting a tenancy deposit scheme directly and asking.

 Deposit Protection Service (Custodial and Insured)